Sorry, no records were found. Please adjust your search criteria and try again.

 My experience working with young people with speech and language needs

 Having run an International department of 226 pupils from around the world, I am adept at creating a language-rich environment, identifying receptive and expressive language difficulties and providing appropriate early intervention.
-I run a series of tailored programs to assist working memory, understanding, vocabulary development, understanding social scenarios and expressive communication and Interaction.
+I run a series of tailored programs to assist working memory, understanding, vocabulary development and expressive language.

 My experience working with young people to boost their confidence and self-esteem